 The performing arts are an explosive presence on Long Island attracting some of the biggest stars in the industry.
 An array of leading venues - all located within a short drive of the College at Old Westbury's campus, host top-name entertainers and national touring theatre companies.
-Included among those venues are the Westbury Music Fair, Jones Beach Amphitheater, and the Tilles Center for the Performing Arts.
+Included among those venues are NYCB Theatre at Westbury, Nikon at Jones Beach Theater, and the Tilles Center for the Performing Arts.

 World-class opera singers, international ballet companies, classical recitals, and orchestral and chamber piece concerts can be found on any given day on the local cultural arts calendar.
 In addition, professional community theatrical productions featuring dramas, comedies and musicals, are performed in just about every corner of Nassau, including the Broadhollow Players who call Old Westbury's Maguire Theater home.

 Area Parks & Historic Sites